-Gas Networks Ireland (referred to hereinafter as GNI) is in the process of preparing the 2019 ten-year Network Development Plan (referred to hereinafter as NDP).
+Gas Networks Ireland (referred to hereinafter as GNI) is in the process of preparing the 2020 ten-year Network Development Plan (referred to hereinafter as the NDP).
 The NDP provides a view of how the gas network may develop over a ten-year period.
-It is based on current supply and demand for gas, as well as projections for growth in gas consumption and development of infrastructure.
+It is based on current supply and demand for gas, as well as projections for growth in gas consumption and development of infrastructure over the time period of the plan.